This is my review of BA1, the British Airways service from London City to New York JFK, on an Airbus A318.

 After the fantastic Oman Air one a few weeks ago, this was a bit of a disappointment.
 You get a tiny lip balm, tiny moisturiser, tiny pulse point oil, socks, eyeshade, pen, ear plugs, toothbrush and toothpaste.

 This is the end of Part 1.
 Part 2 of my British Airways London City to New York JFK BA1 review can be found here.
-If you are reading this via our daily emails, you have not been sent Part 2 – please click here to read it on the HFP website.

 You can find out more about BA’s dedicated London City to New York service on this special page of ba.com